pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Amstrad-CPC.md

 To link in the library supply the -lcpcfs flag to the compiler.
 If you do not require file IO in your program then supply the -lndos flag which links in a dummy stub library that simply returns errors.

+#### Generic console and graphics

+The generic console supports all 3 official graphics modes.
+Switching using `console_ioctl()` will also change the pixel plotting mode.
+The modes are as follows:

+* Mode 0: 160×200 pixels with 16 colors (4 bpp)
+* Mode 1: 320×200 pixels with 4 colors (2 bpp)
+* Mode 2: 640×200 pixels with 2 colors (1 bpp)

 # Tricks using the WinAPE emulator